AFKrcher/probe/README.md

 ## How To Contribute

-### Mission Management Board (MMB)
+### Mission Management Board

-If you want to contribute, consider signing-up for an account on Saber Astronautics' [MMB web application](https://mmb.saberastro.com).
+If you want to contribute, consider signing-up for an account on Saber Astronautics' [Mission Management Board (MMB) web application](https://mmb.saberastro.com).
 Once you havesigned-up, open an issue on Github asking for access to the PROBE board.
 There, you can view the running backlog of user stories as well as documentation on completed efforts.

 ### Git Processes